 - 47.2–47.5 GHz and 47.9 48.2 GHz,

-- 27.9-28.2 GHz and 31.0-31.3 GHz,
+- 27.9-28.2 GHz (HAPS-ground) and 31.0-31.3 GHz (ground-HAPS)

 - 6 440–6 520 MHz (HAPS-ground) and 6 560-6 640 MHz (ground-HAPS).

-However, spectrum needs of next-generation HAPS cannot be accommodated within these identifications due to either geographical restrictions or technical limitations which impairs their operation.
-The global identification for HAPS links (which is in the 47.2-47.5 GHz band fixed-service allocation paired with the 47.9-48.2 GHz band fixed-service allocation) suffers from the effects of rain fade attenuation that severely limit service provision over high-precipitation geographies.
+However, spectrum needs of next-generation HAPS cannot be accommodated within these designations due to either geographical restrictions or technical limitations which impairs their operation.
+The global designations for HAPS links (which is in the 47.2-47.5 GHz band fixed-service allocation paired with the 47.9-48.2 GHz band fixed-service allocation) suffers from the effects of rain fade attenuation that severely limit service provision over high-precipitation geographies.
 The remaining 2 available bands (27.9-28.2 GHz paired with the frequency band 31.0-31.3 GHz, and 6440-6 520 MHz paired with 6 560-6 640 MHz) have been identified by a limited number of countries, none of which is within ITU Region 2.
-ITU-R Working Party 5C developed a Preliminary New Draft Recommendation (PDNR) assessing spectrum needs for broadband HAPS at an approximate 4 GHz aggregate capacity.
+The ITU-R developed a Preliminary New Draft Recommendation (PDNR) assessing spectrum needs for broadband HAPS at an approximate 4 GHz aggregate capacity.
+The following proposals encourage the designation of HAPS in the fixed service allocations on a co-primary basis to facilitate investment in and deployment of HAPS, while ensuring protection to systems of other services allocated in the band as well as not providing priority to HAPS over other uses within the services allocated on a primary basis.

-BROADBAND HAPS (connectivity applications)
+BROADBAND HAPS APPLICATIONS

 Advances in aeronautics and transmission technologies have significantly improved the capabilities of HAPS to provide effective connectivity solutions and meet the growing demand for high capacity broadband networks, particularly in currently underserved areas.
 Recently conducted full-scale test flights have shown that solar-powered platforms in the upper-atmosphere can now be used to carry payloads that offer connectivity over large areas in a reliable and cost-effective way, and a growing number of applications for the new generation of HAPS are being developed.
 The technology appears particularly well suited to complementing terrestrial networks by providing backhaul.
 A number of advantages of the new generation of HAPS are foreseen:

-Wide-area coverage: A single plane will be able to serve footprints larger than 100 km in diameter, and recent technological advances in the development of optical inter-HAPS links now allow the deployment of multiple linked HAPS, in fleets that can cover whole nations.
+Wide-area coverage: A single platform will be able to serve footprints larger than 100 km in diameter, and recent technological advances in the development of optical inter-HAPS links now allow the deployment of multiple linked HAPS, in fleets that can cover whole nations.

-Low cost: The cost of operating solar platforms is projected to be significantly lower than other connectivity solutions in many areas, while mass production of the aircraft will significantly lower upfront capital expenditure for deployment.
+Low cost: The cost of operating stratospheric platforms is projected to be significantly lower than other connectivity solutions in many areas, while mass production of the aircraft will significantly lower upfront capital expenditure for deployment.

 Reach: HAPS platforms will operate at around 20 km above ground, which reduces their vulnerability to weather conditions that may affect service, provides large coverage areas and avoids interference caused by physical obstacles.